Chapter 1 - Mary

 "The Imaginelands!" the young man said, "and you've finally come to save us!"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CGettinsWrite a Review